FAQ – Frequently Asked Questions

 How long will my order take?

 We ship out most orders within five working days after receiving them.
-New accounts that require process development and/or very large orders may take longer.
+However, during busy seasons, we will need more time to process your order.
+Please contact us for a current turnaround estimate.
+Also, new accounts that require process development and/or very large orders may take more time to process.

 How does Red Sky ship?